Title 1 of the Code of Federal Regulations: Applicable court cases

 In Cervase v.
 Office of Federal Register (1978), John Cervase, an attorney representing himself, complained that the Office of the Federal Register was required by law to publish an analytic subject index of the Code of Federal Regulations, and their failure to do so impacted his ability to practice law.
 Cervase's complaint noted that the 164-page table of contents for the 120-volume Code is woefully inadequate.
 The government argued that since the Administrative Committee of the Federal Register has the responsibility to spell out the specific requirements for publishing the Federal Register, it is beyond judicial review.
 The district court dismissed the case, but upon appeal to the United States Court of Appeals for the Third Circuit, the case was remanded to the district court for further action.
 The Court of Appeals acknowledged that under existing regulations, there is a "plain and mandatory duty" for the Office to provide indices, particularly since the Office had not further defined what an "index" was, thus defaulting to the commonly understood definition.
 Further, Congress intended to allow judicial review of the Office's failure to implement this regulation under Public Law 94-574.
 Cervase thus had standing to sue the government.
 However, a dissent filed by Judge Garth noted that a general subject index was available, which satisfied Congress' requirement.

 That same year, in United States v.
 Mowat (1978), the petitioner, Karl Mowat, argued before the United States Court of Appeals for the Ninth Circuit that his conviction for violating a federal regulation was invalid because the regulation in question was not properly published in the Federal Register as required by law.
-Mowat was accused of violating COMFOURTEEN Instruction 5510.35, a regulation restricting access to Kahoolawe Island, Hawaii, which was used by the U.S. military for target practice.
+Mowat was accused of violating COMFOURTEEN Instruction 5510.35, a regulation restricting access to Kahoʻolawe Island, Hawaii, which was used by the U.S. military for target practice.
 The instruction was issued on January 14, 1976, but was not published in the Federal Register until January 4, 1978.
 The government argued that the instruction did not need to be published, citing a provision in Title 32 of the CFR that says that regulations that are "essentially local in its scope or application" need not be published.
 However, that same provision requires the publication of "substantive rules of general applicability," as defined in Title 1, despite the provision in Title 32.
 Because the regulation in question defined a "course of conduct," where violating the regulation would be considered a criminal act, it should have been published.
 Regardless, in this particular case, the use of the regulation against the defendants was valid, since the defendants knew about it anyway.